Downtown Washington Street Bridge Replacement Project

 - The majority of respondents (11 out of 14) favored a construction staging plan which would involve a full closure of the bridge to reduce the overall construction time duration.
 The average traffic on Washington Street is about 30,000 vehicle per day and it will be very challenging to find a good detour route.
 We only received less than 15 comments about the traffic control options.
 Considering the number of motorists using the route, we will evaluate the options further with reaching out to more commuters, adjacent residents and businesses, together with other factors to determine the best traffic management practice for this project.

-- A second public meeting is tentatively scheduled for May 2017.
+- A second public meeting is tentatively scheduled for late summer 2017.
 This open house will present a comprehensive look at preliminary design plans for the Downtown Washington Street Bridge.

 - In the coming weeks, conceptual design elements to be included in the final design of the bridge will be posted to this webpage.